mrklein/openfoam-os-x/README.md

    if condition should always be true), or boolean returning function checking validity of the pointer.
-6. Corrected loop condition in readKivaGrid.H, though since it is there from version 1.1 (according to Bruno Santos), guess ether this incorrect look exit condition never lead to any problems, or nobody converts Kiva meshes.
+6. Corrected loop condition in readKivaGrid.H, though since it is there from version 1.1 (according to Bruno Santos), guess ether this incorrect loop exit condition never lead to any problems, or nobody converts Kiva meshes.
 7. Removed trailing white-space in several places.
 8. Added of240 and of24x environment setup functions to openfoam-env-setup.sh.